 Larry Hunter, one of the National Collegiate Athletic Association (NCAA) leaders in coaching victories, was named Western Carolina University's 17th head men's basketball coach all time on April 29, 2005.
 His impact was felt immediately.

 Known for his offensive prowess, Hunter brought an up-tempo offense to Cullowhee and the Catamounts responded by making a school-record 221 3-pointers, while tying or setting the single-game school record for 3-pointers made in a game on six occasions.
-WCU again surpassed the school benchmark for treys in 2007-08 and 2008-09.
-The record now stands at 274 made 3-pointers which occurred during the 2008-09 season.
+The record now stands at 274 made 3-pointers which occurred during the 2009-10 season.
+The top-eight slots in the school record books for 3-point field goals made in a season belong to Larry Hunter coached teams.

-Hunter, whose teams posted winning records in 27 of his 34 seasons as a head coach, enters the 2014-15 season boasting an overall record of 649-376 -- the 10th winningest active coach in the country.
+Hunter, whose teams posted winning records in 27 of his 36 seasons as a head coach, enters the 2016-17 season boasting an overall record of 680-411 -- the ninth winningest active coach in the country.
 On Nov.
 15, 2011, Hunter claimed his 600th career victory.

 During his time as a head coach, Hunter has made 11 overall NCAA tournament appearances, while making seven as an assistant coach.